TimWillebrands/timsite/src/content/writing/proompting-party-architecture.md

 informed: My dear audience
 ---

-# Proompting.Party - Or why I started hacking with Cloudflare Workers

 _Let's imagine a group chat of five AIs and humans arguing over what's for dinner?
 What would you build such a system with?
 Well I chose Cloudflare Workers, then wrote this ADR/post to document that decision._